Goin' Back: Other versions

 Carole King released her own recording of "Goin' Back" on her 1970 album Writer, and later re-recorded the song for her Pearls: Songs of Goffin and King album in 1980.

 The New Seekers recorded and released a folk rock version of "Goin' Back" as part of their 1973 album Now.
 The track featured band member Peter Doyle as the lead vocalist on this, his last album with the group.

 "Goin' Back" was recorded by Freddie Mercury in 1973 and released under the pseudonym of Larry Lurex on the B-side of a single that also featured fellow Queen bandmates Brian May and Roger Taylor on guitar and drums respectively.

+Bruce Springsteen released a live version with the E Street Band as part of an official archival recording in 2018, The Roxy 1975, documenting the early show on October 18, 1975 at the Roxy Theatre in Los Angeles.

+Springsteen has only publicly performed the song a known total of six times – at every show of his four-night residency at the 500-seat West Hollywood venue.
+This was his and the band's first headlining showcase in California, just as his album Born to Run was about to make him a star.
+He mentioned its composer, Carole King, when he debuted the song Oct.
+16, while she was in the audience.

-"Goin' Back" was also recorded by Elkie Brooks on her 1982 album Pearls II, and by Diana Ross on her Love & Life: The Very Best of Diana Ross album in 2001.
+"Goin' Back" was also recorded by Elkie Brooks for her 1982 album Pearls II, and by Diana Ross in a version on her Love & Life: The Very Best of Diana Ross album in 2001.

 In 1983, Renée Geyer and Glenn Shorrock released a live version as a single from Geyer's live album, Renée Live.
 The song peaked at number 65 on the Australian Kent Music Report.

 In 2011, Irish footballer Paul McGrath covered "Goin' Back" as part of an album of cover versions, with a percentage of the album's proceeds going to the Acquired Brain Injury Foundation and the Cystic Fibrosis Foundation of Ireland.

 "Goin' Back" has also been recorded by Eydie Gormé (album: It Was a Good Time, 1971), Johnny Logan (album: Straight From the Heart, 1985), Marianne Faithfull (album: Horses and High Heels, 2011), Phil Collins in 2010 (Going Back, where it served as the title track) and by Black Oak Arkansas (album: The Devil’s Jukebox, 2023).